abiosoft/autoplank/README.md

 # autoplank

 Automatically move plank to the active monitor.
-This is done by simply following the mouse.

 ### Requirements